By Kathy Santo | Updated: Mar 26 2019

 Equally important is the release (“ok!”), because just as he would associate getting a treat while looking away meant that looking away was what you wanted, releasing him when he’s looking away also rewards the behavior.
 By simultaneously putting the treat in his mouth and praising and then immediately releasing him, you’ll avoid the problem.

 After a week or so, your dog is probably ready to move ahead.
-We’re going to transition from putting the treat in front of the dog’s nose and moving it to your face to saying “watch” without the lure.
+We’re going to transition to saying “watch” AS the treat is moving away from him instead of waiting for him to choose to look at us.
 Of course, the dog will still receive a reward when he does the command correctly, but soon we’ll transition off the food/toy as a primary reward, and transition to your verbal praise and a great game of tug.
-After all, obedience should never be dependant on whether or not you have a great treat in your pocket, or whether or not your dog is hungry or in the mood for his special toy.
+After all, obedience should never be dependent on whether or not you have a great treat in your pocket, or whether or not your dog is hungry or in the mood for his special toy.

 (Those of you with small dogs or puppies who started the process sitting or kneeling next to your dog will need to transition to standing up before proceeding.
 Sitting in a chair is a great bridge between kneeling and standing.)